natcap/invest.users-guide/source/fisheries.rst

 Number of Time Steps for Model Run
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The number of time steps should be sufficiently large for the population to reach equilibrium.
 For age-structured models, a reasonable starting place is between 100-300 time steps, but will depend on the population parameters.
 For stage-structured models, more time steps may be needed.
-It is recommended that the user start with an intermediate number of time steps and check the model output to determine whether more time steps are needed to reach equilibrium.
+It is recommended that the user starts with an intermediate number of time steps and check the model output to determine whether more time steps are needed to reach equilibrium.

 Number of Age or Stage Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^